octobiwancatnobi/squirrel-u/README.md

 This project is the home for all **squirrel-u** contributions.

-## What is acorn-tree?
+## What is squirrel-u?

-acorn-tree is a starter kit for growing your own learning tree within your company.
+squirrel-u is a starter kit for growing your own learning tree within your company.

-## Why acorn-tree?
+## Why squirrel-u?

 Acorns feed Squirrels but if buried and forgotten, Acorns become Oak trees, which beget more Acorns.